 Ashley Alvarado Manager, Public Engagement

 Ashley Alvarado is Southern California Public Radio's Manager for Public Engagement.

 Alvarado is part of the KPCC In Person live events and engagement team, and she works with KPCC’s Public Insight Network, a group of several thousand people who help the newsroom cover Southern California by sharing their insights, experiences and expertise.
-People who respond to Public Insight Network questions inform KPCC’s reporting and have appeared in many award-winning news reports and on talk show segments.

 Her work with community engagement and the Public Insight Network began at the Center for Investigative Reporting, where she served as community news editor and oversaw the news-engagement and public engagement staff at its California Watch and The Bay Citizen projects.

 Alvarado currently serves on the board of Journalism That Matters.
 She also acts as executive editor of Los Cabos Magazine and previously worked at Los Angeles and Tu Ciudad Los Angeles magazines.
 She is a graduate of the University of Southern California, where she double-majored in journalism and Spanish.